rfchapie/Cybersecurity-Project1/README.md

 - Download and launch the docker elk container
 - Enable the docker service

-The following screenshot displays the result of running `sudo docker ps` after successfully configuring the ELK instance.
+The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 <img src="https://github.com/rfchapie/Cybersecurity-Project1/blob/main/Images/ELK_Running.png">

-### Target Machines & Beats
+#### Target Machines & Beats

 This ELK server is configured to monitor the following machines: